sneko/backup-cleaner/README.md

 ### Setup

-Make sure to use a Node.js version aligned with one specified into `.nvmrc`.
-Then to use a local S3 server:
+Make sure to use a Node.js version aligned with the one specified into `.nvmrc`, and use a local S3 server:

 ```shell
 npm install